albizures/await-to/README.md

 ## Acknowledgements

-The api of this libray was heavily inspired in [await-to-js](https://github.com/scopsy/await-to-js)
+The api of this libray was heavily inspired by [await-to-js](https://github.com/scopsy/await-to-js)

 ## License